Web Video: Acquisitions Incorporated

 - Weapon Wields You: Briefly happens to Aeofel, when he picks up a cursed sword in season 6 and loses the battle of wills against it.
 Luckily, he manages to regain control and get rid of it before it causes any real damage.

-Halaster's treasure!
+Invisible Fiendish Raven: Halaster's treasure!
 It's in his ark!
 Need the orb!
-Jim:

-) You and I could have all of the treasure.
-Invisible Fiendish Raven:
+Jim: (Takes the raven in his hands) You and I could have all of the treasure.

 - Wham Episode: A double whammy in season 8 part 2.
 Not only does Viari come back from his bus trip to bump the party size up to five for the first time in the series, but Chris also does some Arc Welding to introduce Omin's long-lost older sister first mentioned in season 4 — as an evil cultist fighting the heroes.